yuvidew/job-seeker/README.md

 This Job-Seeker Web Application leverages modern web technologies to provide a robust, secure, and user-friendly platform for job seekers.
 By combining Next.js, TypeScript, Tailwind CSS, and Shadcn UI for the frontend with Node.js, Express.js, MongoDB, and Firebase for the backend, the application ensures a smooth user experience, efficient data management, and secure storage solutions.

----

-This `README.md` provides an overview of the project, its key features, and implementation details.
-Once the application is deployed and the repository is published, you can replace the placeholders with the actual URLs.

-Let me know if you need further modifications!